RRResident/ES6-plus-features/README.md

 7. `Number.EPSIOLON` isn't a method, it holds a value which is `2.2204460492503130808472633361816E-16`, which represents the difference between 1 and the smallest floating point number greater than 1.

-8. `Math.trunc()` is a method that drops the fractional part of a number, like a round down.
+8. `Math.trunc()` is a method that drops the fractional part of a number, like a round down to a whole number.

 ```javascript
 Math.trunc(11.6); // 11